 Why is it Good for You?

-There are no conclusive studies confirming the health benefits of Kombucha.
+There are many claims about the magical health benefits of kombucha but if you want to learn more about the scientific findings here are 8 Evidence-Based Health Benefits of Kombucha Tea.
 A research conducted in Russia at the beginning of the century and testimonials indicate that Kombucha can:

 - Improve resistance against cancer